anidea/Anidea-FX-Framework/README.md

 [Here is a comprehensive list of all commands and further documentation]( https://github.com/anidea/Support-Documentation/tree/master/FX%20Controller%20Networking/MQTT%20and%20Node%20Red)

 #### Node-RED
 An easy way to work with the MQTT interface is using Node-RED.
 To get started with our example, copy the contents of [this json file]( https://github.com/anidea/Support-Documentation/blob/master/FX%20Controller%20Networking/MQTT%20and%20Node%20Red/NodeRED%20Example.json).
 Then in Node-RED, go to the menu, select Import -> Clipboard.
-Paste the file contents into the window, select “new flow” and click Ok.
+Paste the file contents into the window, select "new flow" and click Ok.
 Click to position the nodes.
 In the From MQTT and To MQTT nodes, change the topic to match your prop settings.
 Finally press Deploy and you should be connected!